 All in all, vitamin D is a powerful aid against PCOS and a powerful vitamin for one’s overall health.

-I typically do a vitamin D test through Everlywell bi-annually, when I’m heading into winter (October) and coming out of winter (March).
-This helps me see how much vitamin D I should be supplementing with.
+I typically do a vitamin D test through EverlyWell bi-annually, when I’m heading into winter (October) and coming out of winter (March).
+This helps me see where my vitamin D levels are at, and how much I should be supplementing with.

 They have me a 15% code to get you started: https://refer.everlywell.com/s/hello0.